EXPRESSCLUSTER/Cluster-Set/doc/ECX_2_cluster_one_shared_disk.md

 ## Problematic scenarios
 - The all node in both clusters fails over at the same time.
-- Script keeps running but FO fails to start.
+- Script keeps running but failover fails to start.
 ## Potential Enhancements
 - Configuring 3 or more clusters.
 - It is necessary to think about what to do when all nodes fail.